feldera/feldera/docs/docs/guides/dev-flow.md

 > Here, `~/.dbsp` is the directory that will host compilation artifacts of SQL Compiler that Pipeline Manager will then use.
 It will be created if it doesn't exist, and you can use another name for it - just replace corresponding arguments in the above command.

-> `--dbsp-override-path .` should be the path of the dbsp root - so update the argument if you are running from a different directory.
+> `--dbsp-override-path .` should be the path of the Feldera repository root - so update the argument if you are running from a different directory.

 You should now be able to access the Web Console at http://localhost:8080/, connected to your local Pipeline Manager instance!